Ayfri/Kore/website/src/jsMain/resources/markdown/doc/data-driven/Worldgen.md

 World generation is split into focused pages:

 - [**Biomes**](/docs/data-driven/worldgen/biomes) - Climate, visuals, mob spawns, carvers, and feature lists
+- [**Block Predicates**](/docs/data-driven/worldgen/block-predicates) - Tests on the block at a position, shared by the features and the enchantments
 - [**Carvers**](/docs/data-driven/worldgen/carvers) - Cave, nether cave, and canyon carvers
 - [**Dimensions**](/docs/data-driven/worldgen/dimensions) - Dimensions and dimension types
 - [**Environment Attributes**](/docs/data-driven/worldgen/environment-attributes) - Visual, audio, and gameplay attributes for biomes and